Brøste House

 Brøste House (Danish: Brøstes Gård), also known as Potter House (Danish: Potters Gård) after its founder, Thomas Potter, a Scottish born industrialist, is a late 18th-century historic property at Overgaden Oven Vandet 10, overlooking Christianshavn Canal, in the Christianshavn neighbourhood of Copenhagen, Denmark.
+The building was listed in the Danish registry of protected buildings and places in 1918.
+It is now owned by Barfoed Group.

 History

-Thomas Potter's house
+Early history

-In the late 17th century the site was part of four separate properties, listed as No. 112, No. 113, No. 115 and No. 119 inChristianshavn Qyarter in Copenhagen's first cadastre of 1689.
-These properties were later merged into two properties.
-One of them was listed as No. 103 in the new cadastre of 1756 and was at that time owned by overkrigskommisær Ross and Jonas Collin.
-The other one was listed as No. 197 and was then owned by Paul Olsen.
+In the late 17th century the site was part of four separate properties, listed in Copenhagen's first cadastre from 1689 as No. 112, No. 113, No. 115 and No. 119 in Christianshavn Quarter.
+These properties were later merged into two.
+One of them was listed in the new cadastre of 1756 as No. 193 in Christianshavn Quarter and was at that time owned by overkrigskommisær Alexander Walker Ross and Jonas Collin.
+The other one was listed as No. 197 and belonged to Paul Olsen.

+The clay pie factory

+No 193 had previously been the site of both a cloth and an arrow factory.
+It was later acquired by Alexander Walker Ross and Jonas Collin and used for the establishment of a clay pipe factory.
+The clay pipe factory was granted a royal monopoly.
+In 1752, Severin Ottosen Ferslev was employed as manager of the factory.
+In circa 1855, he bought it from the owners (deed: 11 February 1755).
+Already in May 1866, Kjøbenhavnske Danske Post-Tidender« printed an advert for Ferslev's pipes.
+For some reason, however, he did not acquire citizenship as a pipe manufacturer and as a tea-and-porcelain merchant until 19 September 1759.